cambsull/christmas_bird_count/README.md

 ## General

 This is a website designed for a client in Lewiston, Idaho.
-Design began on February 8, 2024.
 The purpose of this site is to provide local residents around Lewiston with a connection to their local Audubon chapter, and to highlight the Christmas Bird Count program run by the Audubon Society.

 ## Personnel